 I Want A Fair Offer For My House In Connecticut

-- “It is the nature of the business to offer next to nothing for my house”
+- “It is the nature of the business to offer next to nothing for my home”

 - “We Buy Houses” companies thrive on the misfortune of others”

 - Dishonest, vultures, sneaky cold are often keywords used describing real estate investors.

-Not All “We Buy Houses CT” or “Sell My CT House Fast” Companies Are The Same
+Not All “We Buy Houses In CT” Companies Are The Same

 Yes, we understand the doubts and the hesitation in doing business with a “We Buy Houses” company.
 We know most of these companies lowball people and take advantage of others in distressed situations.
 Also, most people think that it is in the nature of this business to offer lower than market value for houses.
 Let’s talk about this:

-The truth is: Yes, investors (sometimes) buy houses below market value.
+The truth is: Yes, investors (sometimes) purchase houses below market value.
 There would be no margin for profit otherwise.
 However, most people stop there.
 That is all they see and read.

 But dare to dig deeper and discover the details about such a transaction!

 People often think that home investors take advantage of people’s misfortune.
 Here is where we aim to prove that notion wrong.
 Disclaimer: not all “We Buy Houses Quickly For Cash” businesses adopt the same code of integrity and honesty we do!
 I find the best way to explain things is through an actual example.
-Please know that this is not always how things work out, as the numbers depend on the condition of the house and sellers circumstance.
+Please know that this is not always how things work out, as the numbers depend on the condition of the property and sellers circumstance.

 My effort will be to show that we do not lowball offers simply because the seller is in dire need to sell.

 So Let’s Dive In

-Imagine you have a house that you are considering selling.
-After a thorough market analysis, we determine that your house is worth $100K in its current condition, (we just picked a number).
+Imagine you have a property that you are considering selling.
+After a thorough market analysis, we determine that your home is worth $100K in its current condition, (we just picked a number).